Transform an Existing Case Study into a Nursing Prioritization Scenario

 Supplies Needed

 You will need a package of colored popsicle sticks, bags/baskets, and some markers/pens.
-You could use plain popsicle sticks, but prioritizing more than one category can get confusing without the colors.
+You could use plain popsicle sticks, but prioritizing multiple categories can get confusing without the colors.
 Here is an example of the popsicle sticks that I use.

 Transform an Existing Case Study